Drug Addiction Treatment & Rehab

 Counselling and therapeutic modalities are an integral part of rehabilitation.
 It includes the introduction of therapies that address the underlying reasons for the addiction and the factors that are maintaining the behaviour.

 Cognitive Behavioural Therapy (CBT) is a common practice for treating drug addiction.
-CBT targets the underlying thoughts, behaviours, and perceptions responsible for maintaining drug use.
+Cognitive behavioral therapy targets the underlying thoughts, behaviours, and perceptions responsible for maintaining drug use.

 Dialectical Behavioural Therapy or DBT focuses on treating a dual diagnosis.
 Where clients are presenting with a comorbidity such as drug dependence and obsessive-compulsive disorder or the use of a secondary substance, DBT is introduced.

-Other types of therapies include group therapy and experiential therapy are explored.
+Other types of therapies include individual therapy, group therapy and experiential therapy are explored.
 Because drug addiction is such a complex disease, factors such as past traumas, genetic predispositions, and psychological conditions can increase the risk of drug dependency, but it also means that treatment needs to be tailored to the individual and their needs.
+We also invite you to join therapeutic communities to continue your healing process outside our clinical practice.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.

 Aftercare & Support

 Rehabilitation is not only a process for the person struggling with drug dependence but also for their loved ones.
 An addiction can change who you are and for family members, witnessing the deterioration and risk exposure can cause immense emotional turmoil.
 Most rehabs offer private aftercare which includes support for family members free of charge.
-Aftercare is an essential part of relapse prevention offering individuals supportive programmes and therapy once an inpatient or residential rehab is completed.
+Aftercare is an essential part of relapse prevention offering individuals supportive programmes and therapy sessions once an inpatient or residential rehab is completed.

 Family support is an educational programme in which relatives or friends are offered advice, guidance, and awareness of the struggles of addiction and their role in helping overcome its cycle of dependence.

 Which Drug Addictions are Treated in Rehab?

 Both illicit and prescription drug addictions are treated in a rehabilitation facility.
-These include alcohol, benzodiazepines, opiates, heroin, stimulants including cocaine, crack cocaine, meth and amphetamines.
+These include alcohol, cannabis, benzodiazepines, opiates, heroin, stimulants including cocaine, crack cocaine, meth and amphetamines.